MatheSchool/typst-g-exam/docs-shiroa/g-exam-doc/configuration/font-type.typ

 #show: book-page.with(title: "Font type")

-= Font type

 Typst allows you to customize the fonts of testo, both size, type, space between words, ...

-== Sources in questions and sub-questions
+= Sources in questions and sub-questions

 For children with special needs, it is recommended to use a larger font, which can cause the entire document to be out of place.
 To do this, the question-text-parameters parameter has been created in